leopoldgerber/Traffic-Control-Service/README.md

 ### 2 - Data Preprocessing

+A script that processes all downloaded reports by category.
+Uses lists of successfully downloaded reports by domains and collects all reports together.
+The method of entering months is manual, it can be modified.
+It is also possible to upload a file with domains.
+Domains will be processed (some extra characters will be deleted, the list will be cleared of duplicates).

 ### 3 - DB Upload

 Responsible for loading data from the collected reports into the database.
 Includes connection to the database, processing of column names and types (for proper loading into the database).